Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

 \subsection{Data-independent random tree decompositions}

-Evaluating the robust objective $\mathcal{J}_{robust}$ over the immense combinatorial catalog $\boldsymbol{\Omega}_D$ (e.g., $n^e$ combinations) necessitates a decomposition-based surrogate model to mitigate the curse of dimensionality.
+Evaluating the robust objective $\mathcal{J}_{\texttt{robust}}$ over the immense combinatorial catalog $\Omega_D$ (e.g., $n^e$ combinations) necessitates a decomposition-based surrogate model to mitigate the curse of dimensionality.

-\textbf{Misleading Decomposition Learners:} Conventional decomposition methods typically attempt to learn the optimal additive kernel structure from collected data by maximizing the marginal likelihood.
+\textbf{Misleading decomposition learners:} Conventional decomposition methods typically attempt to learn the optimal additive kernel structure from collected data by maximizing the marginal likelihood.
 However, relying entirely on local MC-FEA data to infer the interaction topology among categorical variables is highly problematic.
-In structural OUU, changing one catalog instance may appear to affect only a local member group in a small region of the design space, while the same replacement may trigger strongly coupled stress, displacement, or buckling responses elsewhere.
+In structural OUU, changing one catalog instance may appear to affect only a local member group.
+However, the same replacement can trigger strongly coupled stress, displacement, or buckling responses in distant parts of the structure.
 Consequently, a data-driven learner can exploit this local view, falsely deduce a complete separation among variables, and become trapped in suboptimal local modes.

-\textbf{Adversarial Formulation and Data-Independent Rules:} To bypass this misleading phenomenon, we formulate the decomposition from an \textit{adversarial} perspective.
-We postulate that the true robust objective $f(\cdot)$ resides in a Reproducing Kernel Hilbert Space (RKHS) $\mathcal{H}^g$ defined by some unknown decomposition $g$.
-Instead of learning this decomposition from the currently evaluated catalog combinations, we introduce a predefined, \textit{data-independent} scheme $S(t): \mathbb{Z}^+ \to \mathcal{G}$ that selects a decomposition graph $g_t$ from a class $\mathcal{G}$ at active learning round $t$.
+\textbf{Adversarial formulation and data-independent rules:} To bypass this misleading phenomenon, we formulate the decomposition from an adversarial perspective.
+Let $\mathfrak{G}$ denote a prescribed class of admissible decomposition graphs over the variable set $\mathcal{V}=\{1,\ldots,e\}$.
+Each graph $G=(\mathcal{V},\mathcal{E})\in\mathfrak{G}$ defines an additive RKHS $\mathcal{H}^{G}$ through the edge-wise kernel components.
+Instead of learning $G$ from the evaluated catalog combinations, we introduce a predefined, data-independent randomized scheme $S_{\text{r}}$.
+This scheme samples a graph $\mathcal{G}_{t}\in\mathfrak{G}$ at each active learning round $t$ according to a prescribed distribution.